This event is supported by Arts Council England as part of our year-round Northern Lights Writers’ Programme.

 12:45 - 13:30 - lunch

 13:30 - 14:20 - Jane Rogers In Conversation

 Jane discusses her career and inspirations and reads from her forthcoming novel, Body Tourists (published by Spectre in November 2019).

 14:30 - 15:15 - Panel Talk: Support for Writers

 Will Mackie (New Writing North) and James Clarke (The Litten Path, Salt Publishing) explore development and support opportunities for writers.
 Where are the best resources, which opportunities should writers look out for and where can writers find essential training at each stage of their careers?

 15:15 - break

-Editor Ian Daley (Route Publishing) reveals what a publisher looks for when your manuscript is complete, the standard a writer needs to have their work at before submission and how a publisher works with a writer during the publishing process.
+Editor Ian Daley (Route Publishing), Louise Lamont (LBA Books) and Tilda Johnson (The Golden Egg) reveal what a publisher looks for when your manuscript is complete, the standard a writer needs to have their work at before submission and how a publisher works with a writer during the publishing process.